 Head, Guest Observer Program for the Extreme Ultraviolet Explorer

-Technical committees of the Internatiomal Aeronautical Federation (Space Astronomy, Space Outreach and Education = Vice Chair, Cultural Utilization of Space, co-organizer and mentor for Next Generation Space Leaders program).
+Technical committees of the Internatiomal Aeronautical Federation (Space Astronomy, Space Outreach and Education, Vice Chair; Technical Committe for Cultural Utilization of Space; Co-organizer and mentor for Next Generation Space Leaders program).

 Co-Host on “SkyWatch” the WYPR, (Baltimore NPR radio station) astronomy vignette

 Co-Host "This Week in Space Telescopes" –TWIST podcast

 3D Astronomy: A program to provide Hubble and other data printed with a 3D printer outfitted with specific textures aimed to share astronomical research especially with individuals with blindness and visual impairment [Team lead].
 This project is also associated with the Career Exploration Lab (CEL), a program that supports educators with tools to engage students with BVI which also includes a summer camp experience for the students [Co-I].

 Amazing Space:a program to create educational resources for supporting pre-college curricula and teacher training (50 states, > 250 school districts). [initial creator 1996]

 Tour the Cosmos: radio/internet simulcasts on hot topics in HST research [co-creator 1997]